tuankhoin/server-system-learning/README.md

 * An ip address
 * A connecting port (22 by default, ranged from 0 to 2^16-1)

-When connected, the connecting machince will be able to perform actions on behalf of the connected.
+When connected with ssh, the connecting machince will be able to perform actions on behalf of the connected.

 #### Windows